 Balancing Difficulty

-The side quests in “Final Fantasy XIII” offer a range of difficulty levels, catering to both casual players and hardcore RPG enthusiasts.
-Early missions serve as an introduction to the side quest system, providing manageable challenges that help players acclimate to the open-world gameplay of Gran Pulse.
-As players progress, the missions become increasingly difficult, culminating in some of the most challenging battles in the game.
+The side quests implemented in “Final Fantasy XIII” are distributed among various levels of difficulty, thus making them suitable for both casual players and hardcore RPG enthusiasts.
+The early missions play the role of an introduction to the side quest system providing challenges that are easy to be handled and that will gradually help players get accustomed to the open-world gameplay of Gran Pulse.
+The farther players go, the harder the missions become, and finally, they will face some of the most difficult fights in the entire game.

 Tactical Depth